 - Chop the leek into small pieces and separate the pieces.

-- In a colander wash the leeks under running water.
+- Wash the leeks in a colander under running water.
 Drain and dry well.

 - Heat olive oil in a frying pan.
 Add the leeks.